incowia/leanix-custom-reports/pathfinder/vburndown/README.md

 `npm start`

 This command will start the local development server.
-Please make sure you're logged in the leanIX workspace from `lxr.json` first.
+Please make sure you have properly configured `lxr.json` first.
+It will take the specified API Token from `lxr.json` and automatically do a login to the workspace.

+`npm run build`

+Builds the report and outputs the build result into `dist` folder.

 `npm run upload`

+Uploads the report to the workspace configured in `lxr.json`.
 Please see [Uploading to LeanIX workspace](https://github.com/leanix/leanix-reporting-cli#uploading-to-leanix-workspace).